thinner

 noods

-I have since visited many Asian countries and fell in love with their food.
-Vietnam Pho/Bahn mi/noodles, Cambodian Amok/Hhmer curry/noodles all held the title until I was reintroduced to Thai again.
+I have since visited many Asian countries and fallen in love with their food.
+Vietnam Pho/Bahn mi/noodles, Cambodian Amok/Hhmer curry/noodles, all held the title until I was reintroduced to Thai again.

 The Thai pad and variations of soup won my heart and my belly over once again.
 Here are some choices from a food court in Bangkok.
 You could eat three times a day for 365 days and not try them all in this food court.
 It was almost impossible to choose:

-Here were some of my favorites from around Samui:
+Here were some of my absolute favorites from around Samui—and yes, choosing was a daily struggle:

 I consider my six-week trip to Thailand in 2022 to be free!